 The Windows and Linux hosting prices are consistent across the Taiwan and China locations, whereas the Hong Kong hosting is slightly cheaper.
 Overall, the prices are reasonable but not the cheapest you’ll find.

 You can choose to be billed annually, biennially, and triennially on all plans except the “Ultimate Flow” plan that must be bought quarterly.
 You get a 30-day free trial (to try before you buy) and a 7-day money-back guarantee (in case you’re dissatisfied within the first week of service).

-Taki’s website includes some broken links, including dysfunctional order buttons for some of the packages.
-There appear to be no publicly available self-support resources apart from the blog that was last updated in 2016.
+Taki’s website contains some broken links, including dysfunctional order buttons for certain packages.
+We observe a lack of publicly available self-support resources apart from the blog, which was last updated in 2016.

 While you should be able to make contact via telephone, ticket, email, or live chat, I have to tell you that the live chat was offline for weeks, and my email and ticket approaches went unanswered.